rnd-team-dev/plotoptix/README.rst

 - flat, diffuse, specular and glass shading
 - spherical and parallelogram light sources
 - environmental light and ambient occlusion
-- post-processing: tonal correction curves and levels adjustment
+- post-processing: tonal correction curves, levels adjustment, mask overlay
 - GPU acceleration using RT Cores, and everything else what comes with `OptiX 6.0 <https://developer.nvidia.com/optix>`__
 - callbacks at the scene initialization, start and end of each frame raytracing, end of progressive accumulation
 - image output to `numpy <http://www.numpy.org>`__ array